AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-managing.md

 ![modes](assets/cfm-managing-top-toolbar.png)

-* A message will be shown when the fragment is already referenced on a content page.
+* A message is shown when the fragment is already referenced on a content page.
 You can **Close** the message.

 * The side panel can be hidden/shown using the **Toggle Side Panel** icon.

 * Underneath the fragment name you can see the name of the [Content Fragment Model](/help/assets/content-fragments/content-fragments-models.md) used for creating the current fragment:

-  * The name is also a link that will open the model editor.
+  * The name is also a link that opens the model editor.

 * See the status of the fragment; for example, information about when it was created, modified or published.